Alcohol and Drugs Policy

 Support Systems for Students

-Students with alcohol or drug-related problems are encouraged to seek the help of the University’s Counseling Services or its Center for Counseling and Family Therapy.
+Students with alcohol or drug-related problems are encouraged to seek the help of the University’s Counseling Services or its Center for Counseling, Family and Play Therapy.
 Their counseling staff are experienced in working with issues of substance use and abuse and can provide direct assistance, as well as provide information about off-campus assessments, treatment facilities and area support groups.

 Counseling Services